FRRouting/frr/doc/user/bgp.rst

 .. clicmd:: [no] bgp ebgp-requires-policy

-   This command requires incoming and outgoing filters to be applied for eBGP sessions.
+   This command requires incoming and outgoing filters to be applied for eBGP sessions as part of RFC-8212 compliance.
 Without the incoming filter, no routes will be accepted.
 Without the outgoing filter, no routes will be announced.

-   This is enabled by default.
+   This is enabled by default for the traditional configuration and turned off by default for datacenter configuration.

    When the incoming or outgoing filter is missing you will see "(Policy)" sign under ``show bgp summary``: